parthgoswami-github/prod/contributor_7/index.md

 We have many diverse contributors in opensource that help upstream communities in unconventional ways, which doesn’t require any coding or development skills.
 Starting with a non-code contribution can help anyone overcome the sense of failure and not being good enough, and it can also serve as a springboard for our open source adventure.
 This interview series aims to highlight some non-code open source contributions that anyone can make right now to get started contributing.

-For this month’s edition, we talked about maintaing projects, translating kubernetes articles and involving more people into open source ecosystem with Pradumna Saraf.
+For this month’s edition, we talked about maintaning projects, translating kubernetes articles and involving more people into open source ecosystem with Pradumna Saraf.

 <br/>

-**Thank you for taking some time out and interacting with us, Pradumna.
+**Thank you for taking some time out and doing this interview with us, Pradumna.
 Can you introduce yourself and share your journey so far?**
 <br/>

 Hello, my name is Pradumna Saraf, and I am a devops and Go developer from India.
 My expertise includes working with DevOps tools such as Kubernetes, Docker, and other CNCF-based projects.
 I also enjoy building CLI and automation tools/projects.
 In addition to my technical skills, I am a strong advocate for open source literacy and inclusivity.
 I believe that open source is for everyone, and I strive to involve more people in the ecosystem by creating content on Twitter and LinkedIn, writing blogs, and producing videos.